 The second picture shows what is behind the scenes, with, left to right, the servo, the Peco switch embedded in the PCB, and the terminal block.
 The red and black wires belong to the DCC feeder; the yellow one is connected to the turnout frog; the blue one, connected to the yellow one and therefore to the frog, is the wire returning to the console, which allows to light the LED indicating the position of the turnout.
 The terminal block can be unplugged to allow an easy removal of the support in case of problem.

-To install the bracket with sufficient precision with respect to the pivot hole, I made an aluminum drilling and alignment gauge.
+To install the bracket with sufficient precision with respect to the pivot hole, I made an aluminium drilling and alignment gauge.

 This experiment is underway.
 The advantages of these microswitches

-are their reliability (they equip the mice buttons), their small size
+are their reliability (they equip the mice’s buttons), their small size

-switching current, from 3 to 5 A. Do not forget that short
+current, from 3 to 5 A. Do not forget that short circuits may occur

-circuits may occur on a turnout.
-Their disadvantage is related to the
+on a turnout.
+Their disadvantage is related to the very short pusher

 The Peco switch has been removed (the useless terminal block remains).
 The microswitch is fixed on the table, which would not be practical in real situation.